NLut/git-keychain-erase/README.md

 <p>$ git-erase</p>

 ## Other
-- git config --local credential.helper "" (set to no credential helper)
+- git config --local credential.helper "" (set to no credential helper) for this repo
+- git config --global credential.helper "" (set to no credential helper) for all
 - git config --local credential.helper "osxkeychain" (set credential helper to osxkeychain)

 ## Do it manually